Learning to Rewrite Tool Descriptions for Reliable LLM-Agent Tool Use: Related Work

-\textbf{Tool Interface Improvement.} Tool interfaces play an important role in guiding tool-using agents towards accurate tool selection and usage. ~\cite{xu2023tool} incorporate both usage examples and tool descriptions to improve agents.
-However, collecting high-quality tool use examples for each tool is challenging while ~\cite{hsieh2023tool} show that tool descriptions can support zero-shot tool usage.
-Results from~\cite{bandlamudi2025framework,chen2025enhancing,faghih2025gaming} all show the importance of tool descriptions. ~\cite{chen2025enhancing} add a new role in the chat message for tool descriptions to improve tool calling performance.
-A series of work on tool description improvement has been focusing on prompting-based methods.
-EasyTool~\cite{yuan2025easytool} summarize three issues of existing tool descriptions: inconsitency, redundancy, and incompleteness and propose a two-step workflow with two carefully designed prompts to address them.
-Play2Prompt~\cite{fang2025play2prompt} synthesize single-hop queries and uses the tool execution traces to improve tool descriptions by prompting a strong LLM.
-DRAFT~\cite{quexploration} is an iterative workflow that collects traces from synthesized queries and uses self-correction ability of LLMs to revise tool descriptions.
-However, they rely heavily on specialized trace collection process and improve each tool independently.
-They cannot learn generalizable patterns from a large set of high-quality tool descriptions.
-In addition, DRAFT and Play2Prompt cannot handle unseen tools without execution traces.
+\textbf{Tool Interface Improvement.} Tool interfaces are important in guiding agents in tool selection and usage~\citep{xu2023tool,hsieh2023tool,bandlamudi2025framework,chen2025enhancing,faghih2025gaming,wolflein2025llm}.
+A complementary line of work improves agents themselves via fine-tuning or contrastive reasoning~\citep{wu2024avatar,dong2025agentic}; our approach is orthogonal, targeting the interface layer rather than the agent.
+Prompting-based methods have shown promising results: EasyTool~\citep{yuan2025easytool} addresses inconsistency, redundancy, and incompleteness via a two-step rewriting workflow; Play2Prompt~\citep{fang2025play2prompt} uses single-hop execution traces to improve descriptions with a strong LLM; and DRAFT~\citep{quexploration} iteratively collects traces and applies LLM self-correction to revise interfaces.
+However, all three rely on per-tool trace collection and optimize each tool independently, preventing them from learning generalizable patterns across tools.
+DRAFT and Play2Prompt additionally cannot handle unseen tools without execution traces.